Unknown Sailor: Punchbowl Midnight

-"Well, it's a pretty slender outlook for me, then.
-I found the stone two days ago and I scratched my initials on it with the marline spike of my knife.
-Funny thing, I didn't notice any curse at all."

-"It's on the back of the stone," said Lindsey.

 The Man from Morocco

-In The Man from Morocco or Souls In Shadows or The Black (US Title) (1926) by Edgar Wallace, part of the story is reused in a modern setting.
+In The Man from Morocco or Souls In Shadows or The Black (US title) (1926) by Edgar Wallace, part of the story is reused in a modern setting.
 Haslemere police find an unidentified sailor, bludgeoned to death on the Portsmouth Road, at the edge of the Devil's Punchbowl.
-He is buried in a nameless grave in Hindhead Churchyard.
+He is buried in a nameless grave in Hindhead churchyard.

-"Ten years ago," he said, speaking with more than his ordinary deliberation, "the Haslemere police picked up a dying sailor on the Portsmouth Road."

-"I'm talking about The Black," said Welling, "and why he's a burglar—get that in your mind, Jack—a dying sailor with his life hammered out of him, and not a line or a word to identify him; a dying sailor that sleeps in a little churchyard in Hindhead, without a name to the stone that is over him.
-Ain't that enough to turn any man burglar?"

 Identity

-In his book Who was the Sailor murdered at Hindhead 1786 (2000), Peter Moorey argues the case that the Unknown Sailor's identity was Edward Hardman, born in 1752 in Lambeth, London.
+In his book Who was the Sailor murdered at Hindhead 1786 (1986), Peter Moorey argues the case that the Unknown Sailor's identity was Edward Hardman, born in 1752 in Lambeth, London.